 HeroBase has become part of the Enreach Campaigns brand.
 As far as our integration goes, nothing changes.
 The available data types and the connection process stay the same as before.

-When connecting Enreach to Plecto, you have to add your web service username and password.
+web service password.
 Therefore, you need to request the login information from Enreach.
 Contact the Enreach support and ask for the web service information for connecting to Plecto.

 Upon receiving the login information, Enreach will also have created a user account for you in their system, where you will have to log in with the received username and password and manage the lead export view.
 The user you have to log in as is called Plecto_API_USER.